 The story of Richard and Mildred Loving, an interracial couple, whose challenge of their anti-miscegenation arrest for their marriage in Virginia led to a legal battle that would end at the US Supreme Court.

 Following the assassination of President John F. Kennedy, First Lady Jacqueline Kennedy fights through grief and trauma to regain her faith, console her children, and define her husband's historic legacy.

-Love, life and the struggles of a mother bringing up a son in the the early 70's.
+Love, life, and the struggles of a mother bringing up a son in the the early 70's.
 The ignorance of a free spirit against the needs of a young man trying to find his true character and beliefs.
 Living in a bohemian household shared with 3 like minded spirited people to help pay the rent, his mother tries to establish bonds that he cannot deal with.
-She cannot deal with his inability to talk and enlists the help of other females in his life to share the burdon of his upbringing.
+She cannot deal with his inability to talk, and enlists the help of other females in his life to share the burden of his upbringing.
 Slowly life unravels for them all without understanding how.
-In spite of their perceived struggles, they all go on to live defined life's without any serious consequences.
+In spite of their perceived struggles, they all go on to live defined lives without any serious consequences.

 When Dorothea and William dance to music by the Talking Heads, William places the tonearm's needle on the first track, but the song that plays, "The Big Country", is actually the last track on the album shown, "More Songs About Buildings and Food".
 See more »